Factors Affecting Mesothelioma Remission

 When medical specialists discover that a new treatment is working, the clinical trial will often continue.

-Research and testing in cancer have found that there are often opportunities to improve effective treatments even further, sometimes by varying doses or blending it with other forms of treatment.
+Research and testing in cancer have found that there are often opportunities to improve effective treatments even further, sometimes by modifying doses or combining it with other forms of treatment.

 Did You Know?

-There are generally three phases of clinical trials, though some will have a fourth stage conducted following the license of the medication.
+There are generally three phases of clinical trials, though some will have an earlier stage zero and some will have a fourth stage conducted following the license of the medication.

-It is also worth remembering that not every clinical trial will examine specific medication or drugs.
-Many clinical trials will examine surgery and radiotherapy treatments, as well as lifestyle effects, support and care provided.
+It is also worth remembering that not every clinical trial will examine specific medications or drugs.
+Many clinical trials will examine surgery and radiotherapy treatments, as well as lifestyle effects, support, and care provided.